WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 the IP layer.

-Furthermore, modern cloud platforms are full of NATs and private IP space, making them inhospitale to SIP based applications which still struggle with NAT traversal.
+Furthermore, modern cloud platforms are full of NATs and private IP space, making them inhospitable to SIP based applications which still struggle with NAT traversal.

 HTTP of course does not suffer from this.
 In general, "addressing", to the degree it exists at all, is done with HTTP URIs.
 RIPP follows this pattern.
-RIPP - as an application ontop of HTTP3 - does not use or convey any IP addresses or ports.
+RIPP - as an application on top of HTTP3 - does not use or convey any IP addresses or ports.
 Furthermore, the client never provides addressing to the server - all traffic is sent in the reverse direction over the connection.

 ## OAuth not MTLS or private IP

-When used in peering arrangements today, authentiation for the SIP connections is typically done using mutual TLS.
-It is also often the case that security is done at the IP layer, and sometimes even via dedicated MPLS connections which requre pre-proivisioning.
+When used in peering arrangements today, authentication for the SIP connections is typically done using mutual TLS.
+It is also often the case that security is done at the IP layer, and sometimes even via dedicated MPLS connections which require pre-provisioning.
 Unfortunately, these techniques are quite incompatible with how modern cloud platforms work.

-HTTP - due to its client-server nature, uses asymmetric technicques for authentication.
+HTTP - due to its client-server nature, uses asymmetric techniques for authentication.
 Most notably, certificate based authentication is done by the client to verify that it is speaking to the server it thinks it should be speaking to.
 For the server to identify the